AninditaBasu/pi-projects/topics/photo_frame.md

 -  [PiGallery2](https://bpatrik.github.io/pigallery2/).
 After you've set up your Raspberry Pi, as descibed in steps 1 through 4 of this project, you must run a server on your Raspberry Pi, and then install and run PiGallery2.
 See [How to set up Raspberry Pi as a server :arrow_upper_right:](https://www.makeuseof.com/set-up-raspberry-pi-as-server/) and [How to install PiGallery2 on Raspberry Pi :arrow_upper_right:](https://www.makeuseof.com/how-to-install-and-use-pigallery2-on-your-raspberry-pi/).
 - [InkyPi](https://github.com/fatihak/InkyPi).
 After you've set up your Raspberry Pi, as described in steps 1 through 4 of this project, you must attach the Pimoroni Inky Impression display to the Raspberry Pi, and then install and run [InkyPi :arrow_upper_right:](https://github.com/fatihak/InkyPi?tab=readme-ov-file#installation).
 - [`imv` package](https://sr.ht/~exec64/imv/).
 After you've set up your Raspberry Pi, as descibed in steps 1 through 4 of this project, you write a Python script to use the `imv` package, which is a command line image viewer.
 See [Photo frame :arrow_upper_right:](https://pimylifeup.com/raspberry-pi-photo-frame/).

+Why I went in for this project?
+It's because of a broken photo frame at home.
+I had gifted the frame to my brother about a decade and a half ago.
+It has started showing its age: photos displayed with random rainbow stripes or the screen displaying snowshowers intermittently.
+A search on Amazon revealed that reputed photo companies (such as Sony, Kodak, etc.) no longer made these photo frames.
+Because I wasn't willing to go with cheaper local alternatives, I had to pull my sleeves up and get into the first ever Raspberry Pi project of my life.
+With zero knowledge of single computer boards and their workings.